Hi Everybody,

 I am Gino Lucchetti…perhaps, as Jimmy Buffet sings, “200 years too late”.
 Nonetheless, I am happy with both my life and with what I have been able to contribute to both society and the wild lands that we need to cherish and protect.

-I have been involved in many of the County’s and Puget Sound Region’s salmon recovery, watershed planning and habitat protection and restoration efforts.
-I was a member of the County’s federally-recognized Endangered Species Act Biological Review Panel, Tri-County Salmon Recovery Planning team, and served on Puget Sound Steelhead and Coastal Bull Trout technical recovery teams for NOAA and the USFWS, respectively.
+I have been involved in many of King County’s and Puget Sound Region’s salmon recovery, watershed planning and habitat protection and restoration efforts.
+I was a member of the County’s federally-recognized Endangered Species Act Biological Review Panel, the Tri-County Salmon Recovery Planning team, and served on Puget Sound Steelhead and Coastal Bull Trout technical recovery teams for NOAA and the USFWS, respectively.

 Some of my other major activities include lead scientist for the Cedar and Hylebos Basin Plans, and project manager/lead scientist for projects that assessed floodplain and rural land use effects and regulatory effectiveness and compliance with the ESA.
 Prior to King County, I worked for a) the Tulalip Tribes (Marysville, WA) where I developed and managed Tribal programs for assessing and monitoring fish, habitat and water quality, b) the USFWS, conducting research on Columbia River salmon and their predators, c) Virginia Tech Cooperative Fisheries Unit, conducting research on trout and stream ecology and teaching Itchthyology labs, d) University of Washington Cooperative Fisheries Research Unit assisting in research on fish food habitats, effects of lake draw-down and logging, and e) US Forest Service (Forks, WA) conducting the Soleduck Ranger District’s first stream surveys.